pruizf/phil-latam-modernist-sonnet/README.md

 ### Other processing

-Some textual errors were corrected by Clara in the dataframe with the metrics results, these corrections were reflected back into the TEI corpus with `source_corrections.py`.
+Besides correcting prosodic annotations, some textual errors were corrected by Clara in the dataframe with the metrics results.
+These corrections were reflected back into the TEI corpus with `source_corrections.py`.

 ### Public versions